Monika Beňová: Political career

-The European Parliament
+European Parliament

 In the European Parliament Elections of 2004, she became a member of the European Parliament.
 She was re-elected in the European Parliament Elections of 2009, receiving the most personal preference votes of any candidate in Slovakia.
 In the European Parliament, she was a member of the Committee on Foreign Affairs and the vice-chairwoman of the Delegation for Relations with Israel.

 Ranked as one of the most active members of parliament, Flašíková-Beňová asked 19 written questions in 2014.
 Almost all of those questions were delivered on February 12 and covered a wide range of topics, including the bee shortage in the EU, the origin of meat in the EU, demonstrations in Egypt, changes to the law on Ukraine, new rules for tobacco products, energy poverty and rising electricity bills.

 As for parliamentary speeches, Flašíková-Beňová mostly submits them in written form.
 Most recently she spoke, for instance, on the sound level of motor vehicles, rice imports from Bangladesh, in-vitro diagnostic medical devices, imports of timber and on vulnerable groups in Syria.
-During the 2009-2014 term, Flašíková-Beňová delivered one report as a rapporteur, on the situation of fundamental rights in the European Union (2010–2011), in November 2012.
+During the 2009–2014 term, Flašíková-Beňová delivered one report as a rapporteur, on the situation of fundamental rights in the European Union (2010–2011), in November 2012.
 She was re-elected to a third consecutive term in the 2014 European election.

 Following the 2019 elections, Beňová became a quaestor of the European Parliament.
-Her role as quaestor made her part of the Parliament’s leadership under Presidents David Sassoli (2019–2022) and Roberta Metsola (since 2022).
+Her role as quaestor made her part of the Parliament's leadership under Presidents David Sassoli (2019–2022) and Roberta Metsola (since 2022).